RandomCatGit/Universe-Object-Library/README.md

 Universe Object Library is maintained by Logic Lab of CatLeap Labs (http://catleaplabs.com/)

-Feel free to check out the rules and add your contributon to the Javaverse!
+Feel free to check out the rules and add your contributon to the library!

 [Check out the Universe Object Library Wiki!](https://github.com/RandomCatGit/Universe-Object-Library/wiki)